-Over 150 different agencies have received funding from The Aultman Foundation.
+Over 180 agencies have received funding from The Aultman Foundation.
 We are proud to work with these exceptional organizations.
 Click here to see a complete list of The Aultman Foundation grantees.

 The First Tee of Canton is just one agency that The Aultman Foundation has supported.
 Read on to find out more.